farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-0-Intro-to-OCP.md

 ## Motivating Questions

 The Open-Closed Principle definitions are correct, but... they can be difficult to picture if you don't already know what the applications look like.
-We'll get into plenty of examples soon, but I also find it helpful to think about the principle from the questions that motivate it.
+We'll get into plenty of examples soon, but I also find it helpful to think about motivations of the principle.

 - How can we publish libraries that can adapt to unknown users without changing library code?
   - In general, how do we accommodate unknown use cases?
-- How do we prevent changes from cascading between services (or other kind of components)?
+- How do we prevent changes from cascading between services (or other kinds of components)?
 - How does a service isolate it's domain *and* support semantics needed by the caller?
 - How can a service compose new dependencies without changing the service?
 - Design stamina: How can code [handle more use cases but remain simple](https://blog.cleancoder.com/uncle-bob/2017/03/03/TDD-Harms-Architecture.html)?